noamw-create/taboola-ios-lite/README.md

 ### Version 1.0.4
 - New function `setCollectUserData` to enable/disable collecting user data.
 - Add privacy manifest.
+- Fix error event handling (like when the publisher id is incorrect)

 ### Version 1.0.3
 - Remove handle crash and error events.